-On March 6, 1987, a ferry traveling from England to Belgium capsized, causing the death of 193 people.
-In the months after the disaster, many of the approximately 300 survivors suffered symptoms of post-traumatic stress disorder, including upsetting dreams; anxiety; emotional detachment and numbness; and difficulties with sleep and concentration.
+On March 6, 1987, a ferry traveling from England to Belgium capsized, resulting in the death of 193 people.
+In the months after the disaster, many of the approximately 300 survivors suffered symptoms of post-traumatic stress disorder, including upsetting dreams, anxiety, emotional detachment and numbness, and difficulties with sleep and concentration.

-However, in time, some of the survivors reported some surprising positive effects.
-Three years after the disaster, psychologist Stephen Joseph, then a Ph.D. student, carried out a survey which found that, although PTSD was still common (albeit with diminished symptoms), 43 percent of the survivors reported that their view of life had changed for the better.
-They reported that they no longer took life for granted, that they valued their relationships more, that they lived each day to the full, that they felt more experienced about life, and so on.
+In time, however, some of the survivors reported some surprising positive effects.
+Three years after the disaster, psychologist Stephen Joseph, then a Ph.D. student, carried out a survey that found that, although PTSD was still common (albeit with diminished symptoms), 43 percent of the survivors said their view of life had changed for the better.
+They reported that they no longer took life for granted, that they valued their relationships more, that they lived each day to the fullest, that they felt more experienced about life, and so on.

-This was one of the first studies of a concept which has become very important in psychology in recent years: post-traumatic growth.
+This was one of the first studies of a concept that has become very important in psychology in recent years: post-traumatic growth.

-Post-traumatic growth (or PTG) is the idea that, in the long run, traumatic events and experiences—like illness, accidents, bereavement, addiction and divorce—can have beneficial effects.
-Often, after the initial shock and pain of a traumatic situation has faded away, people report feeling more appreciative of their lives, and sensing a new inner strength and confidence.
-They feel that their relationships are more intimate and authentic, and that they have a new sense of meaning and purpose.
+Post-traumatic growth is the idea that, in the long run, traumatic events and experiences—such as illness, accidents, bereavement, addiction and divorce—can have beneficial effects.
+Often after the initial shock and pain of a traumatic situation has faded away, people report feeling more appreciative of their lives and sensing a new inner strength and confidence.
+They feel that their relationships are more intimate and authentic and that they have a new sense of meaning and purpose.
 They often become less materialistic and more altruistic, more concerned with the well-being of others than with their own success and status.
-They develop a more philosophical or spiritual attitude to life, with—in the words of Richard Tedeschi and Lawrence Calhoun, two of the pioneers of the theory of PTG— a “deeper level of awareness.”
+They develop a more philosophical or spiritual attitude to life, with—in the words of Richard Tedeschi and Lawrence Calhoun, two of the pioneers of the theory of post-traumatic growth— a “deeper level of awareness.”

-Overall, it appears that nearly half of people who experience such traumatic events are likely to experience PTG in the aftermath.
+Overall it appears that nearly half of people who experience such traumatic events are likely to experience post-traumatic growth in the aftermath.

-Over the last 10 years or so, my own research has focused on what I call post-traumatic transformation.
-I have found that psychological turmoil and trauma may not simply bring about growth, but a dramatic transformation.
+Over the past 10 years or so my own research has focused on what I call post-traumatic transformation.
+I have found that psychological turmoil and trauma may bring about not simply growth but a dramatic transformation.
 After a period of intense suffering (such as a diagnosis of cancer or a long period of depression or addiction), a person may undergo a sudden shift of identity.

-I witnessed this phenomenon about three years ago, following a terrorist attack in my home city of Manchester, England (in which 23 people died, when a man detonated a homemade bomb at a train station).
+I witnessed this phenomenon about four years ago, following a terrorist attack in my home city of Manchester, England (in which 23 people died when a man detonated a homemade bomb at a train station).
 In the days and weeks after the attack, there was a strong sense of togetherness.
-People were talking more and helping each other more.
+People were talking more and helping one another more.
 Different ethnic groups were interacting more.
 Barriers and boundaries seemed to fall away.
 There was a sense of trust and empathy in the community.
-Of course, the sense of togetherness began to wane, but I don’t think it has faded away completely.
+Eventually the sense of togetherness began to wane, but I don’t think it has faded away completely.
 I think the event brought about a new kind of integration that is still present today, at least to a degree.

-This doesn’t always happen of course.
-Sometimes crises can have the opposite effect, and lead to a kind of post-traumatic stress, in which social bonds fall away and people become more selfish and individualistic.
-Perhaps communal post-traumatic growth following a crisis is roughly as common as individual PTG.
+This doesn’t always happen, of course.
+Sometimes crises can have the opposite effect and lead to a kind of post-traumatic stress in which social bonds fall away and people become more selfish and individualistic.
+Perhaps communal post-traumatic growth following a crisis is roughly as common as individual post-traumatic growth.

-But we will surely undergo some degree of communal growth as well.
-In the United Kingdom, there are signs that this is happening already.
-People appear to be valuing each other more, appreciating the different contributions we are making and letting go of grievances and disagreements.
-Despite social distancing, we appear to be feeling more empathy for each other and acting more altruistically.
+And we will surely undergo some degree of communal growth.
+In the U.K., there are signs that this is happening already.
+People appear to be valuing others more, appreciating the different contributions we are making and letting go of grievances and disagreements.
+Despite social distancing, we appear to be feeling more empathy for one another and are acting more altruistically.
 In Manchester, I can sense the same spirit of togetherness that arose after the terrorist attack.

-But perhaps post-traumatic growth will occur at an even higher level too—that is, at a global level.
-One of the most salient aspect of the virus is its global nature.
-It reminds us that we are one species, and that differences of nationality, ethnicity and religion are meaningless labels.
-We are all in this together, and we will only overcome the crisis through cooperation.
+But perhaps post-traumatic growth will occur at an even higher level, too—that is, at a global level.
+One of the most salient aspects of the virus is its global nature.
+It reminds us that we are one species and that differences of nationality, ethnicity and religion are meaningless labels.
+We are all in this together, and we will overcome the crisis only through cooperation.
 Conflict and competition will only lead to more suffering and discord.

-When this is all over, we may find that we are stronger and closer to each other than before.
+When this is all over, we may find that we are stronger and closer to one another than before.